maluta/maluta.github.com/_posts/2017-09-21-malutanewsletter-1.md

 x Google continues his big bet on Hardware.
 Proving that UX+integration is always better than spec.
 [Link](https://www.blog.google/topics/hardware/google-signs-agreement-htc-continuing-our-big-bet-hardware/)

-x Audrey Watters on the The History of the Future of Learning Objects and Intelligent Machines.
+x Audrey Watters writes about the History of the Future of Learning Objects and Intelligent Machines.
 [Link](http://hackeducation.com/2017/09/14/learning-objects)

 x Go turns 10.
-Great language and one newsest collaboration with Ken Thompson [Link](https://commandcenter.blogspot.com.br/2017/09/go-ten-years-and-climbing.html)
+Note that Go is also influenced by Ken Thompson [Link](https://commandcenter.blogspot.com.br/2017/09/go-ten-years-and-climbing.html)

 x We're starting to see real practical applications of augmented reality for education.
 [Link](https://itunes.apple.com/app/geogebra-augmented-reality/id1276964610)